Extended Producer Responsibility

 Thailand

 No EPR system is in place.
 However, the Thailand Institute of Packaging and Recycling Management for a Sustainable Environment (TIMPSE) has been commissioned to develop capacity building on the comprehensive management of used packaging and recycled materials.
-TIMPSE is to become the centre for a database on used packaging.
+TIMPSE will become the centre for a database on used packaging

 The Philippines